-One of the guiding principles of the Policy on Access to Information (AI Policy) is recognizing the right to an appeals process when a request for information in the World Bank's possession is denied.
+One of the guiding principles of the Policy on Access to Information (the “AI Policy”) recognizes the right to an appeals process when a request to access information in the World Bank's possession is denied.

-A requester whose request for information has been denied can file an appeal if the requester can:
+A requester whose request to access information has been denied can file an appeal if the requester can:

 - show that the World Bank has violated the AI Policy by improperly or unreasonably restricting access to information that it would normally disclose under the AI Policy; and/or

-The AI Appeals Board serves as the second stage of appeal for those appeals alleging a violation of the AI Policy, following the AI Committee's decision to uphold the Bank's decision to deny access to information.
-The AI Appeals Board decisions on these appeals are final.
-No appeal was filed before the AI Appeals Board in FY2011 and FY2012.
-Two appeals were decided by the AI Appeals Board in FY2013, and one appeal in FY2014.
+The AI Appeals Board serves as the second stage of appeal for appeals alleging a violation of the AI Policy, following the AI Committee's decision to uphold the Bank's decision to deny access to information (except for appeals regarding a denial by the Bank based on the exercise of the Bank’s prerogative to restrict for which the AIC’s decision is final).
+The AI Appeals Board decisions on the appeals subject to the AI Appeals Board’s authority are final.

-Decisions made by the Board of Executive Directors of the World Bank are not subject to appeal.
+Decisions made by the Board of Executive Directors are not subject to appeal.

 The sole remedy available to those who prevail in the appeals process is to receive the information requested.